Mountstuart Elphinstone: Governor

 In 1819, Elphinstone was appointed Lieutenant-Governor of Bombay, a post he held until 1827.
 During his tenure, he greatly promoted education in India, at a time when opinion in Britain was against educating the "natives".
 He may fairly be regarded as the founder of the system of state education in India.
-One of his principal achievements was the compilation of the "Elphinstone code."
-He also returned many lands that had appropriated by the British to the Raja of Satara.
+One of his principal achievements was the compilation of the "Elphinstone code", a system of criminal law.
+He also returned many lands that had been appropriated by the British to the Raja of Satara.

 He built the first bungalow in Malabar Hill during this time, and following his example, many prominent people took up residence here.
 It soon became a fashionable locality, and remains so to the present.

 His connection with the Bombay Presidency is commemorated in the endowment of Elphinstone College by local communities, and in the erection of a marble statue by the European inhabitants.
-However, the Elphinstone Road railway station and the Elphinstone Circle, both in Mumbai city, are not named after him but in honour of his nephew, John, 13th Lord Elphinstone, who later also became Governor of Bombay in the 1850s.
+However, the Elphinstone Road railway station (renamed in 2018 to Prabhadevi Railway Station), and the Elphinstone Circle (renamed in 1947 to Horniman Circle, both in Mumbai city, were not named after him but in honour of his nephew, John, 13th Lord Elphinstone, who later also became Governor of Bombay in the 1850s.
 One of Karachi's main commercial streets was previously named Elphinstone Street but has been renamed Zaibunnisa Street.

 The township of Elphinstone, Victoria, Australia, was named after him.
 The suburb of Mount Stuart, Tasmania, Australia, and its main road, Elphinstone Road, were also named after him.

 There is a statue of him in the crypt of St Paul's Cathedral in London.

 Return to Great Britain

 Returning to Britain in 1829, after an interval of two years' travel, Elphinstone continued to influence public affairs, but based in England rather than Scotland.
 Nevertheless, he was elected a Fellow of the Royal Society of Edinburgh in 1830 with his proposer being Sir John Robison.

+He was one of the seven founders of the Royal Geographical Society which formed on 16 July 1830.

 He twice refused appointment as Governor-General of India, preferring to finish his two-volume work, History of India (1841).
 He died in Hookwood, Surrey, England, on 20 November 1859.
 He is buried in Limpsfield churchyard.
 There is also a memorial to him in St Paul's Cathedral.

 James Sutherland Cotton later wrote his biography as part of the Rulers of India series in 1892.

 The historian James Grant Duff named his son after Elphinstone.